facebookarchive/django-workload/services/cassandra/README.md

     apt-get update
     apt-get install cassandra

-Configure cassandra to listen to a public IP address.
-Please do protect this cluster with a firewall to prevent unauthorised access!
+If you configure cassandra to listen to a public IP address, please do protect this cluster with a firewall to prevent unauthorised access!

-Edit `/etc/cassandra/cassandra.yml` to replace the `listen_address` configuration with `listen_address 0.0.0.0`, then restart with `systemctl restart cassandra`.
+To change the default listen address for Cassandra (localhost), edit `/etc/cassandra/cassandra.yaml` to replace the `listen_address` configuration with `listen_address <desired_ip_address>`.
+If planning to deploy Cassandra on the same machine as uWSGI, this parameter does not need changing.

 There seems to be an issue with cassandra expecting the output of `hostname` to resolve to either an ipv4 address or to localhost; if you see an error about